usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Radiant Logic
 ~~~~~~~~~~~~~

 Radiant Logic, the enterprise Identity Data Fabric company, helps organizations combat complexity and improve defenses by making identity data easy to access, manage, use, and protect.
 With Radiant, it's fast and easy to put identity data to work, creating the identity data foundation of the enterprise where organizations can realize meaningful business value, accelerate innovation, and achieve zero trust.
 Built to combat identity sprawl, enterprise technical debt, and interoperability issues, the RadiantOne platform connects many disparate identity data sources across legacy and cloud infrastructures, without disruption.
 It can accelerate the success of initiatives including SSO, mergers and acquisitions integrations, identity governance and administration, hybrid and multi-cloud environments, customer identity and access management, and more with an identity data fabric foundation.
-Visit http://www.radiantlogic.com/ to learn more.
+Visit the `Radiant Logic website <https://www.radiantlogic.com/>`__ to learn more.

 RadiantOne Intelligent Identity Data Platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^